-The fact is: a lot has been written about equality issues.
-But, and this is the remarkable point, little was said about how organizations could provide more structure and support to ensure the advancement of women at the highest levels of the organization.
+The fact is, a lot has been written about equal opportunities.
+But, and this is the notable point, little has been published about how organizations could provide more structure and support to ensure the progress of women at the highest levels of the company.

 A study now looks at the career experiences of a group of female managers and what helps them to rise and which factors hinder their careers.

 The importance of mentoring

 Executives, direct supervisors and senior colleagues seem to be the key here.
 Many women mentioned the support they received from a boss (often a man) to give opportunities, to be encouraging, to master challenges, and to accomplish tasks.

 They also mentioned that it is permissible to fail and learn from the mistakes, provided that these mistakes are then transformed into learning experiences.

 Noticeably often, comments such as “Working with an inspiring boss who gave me the opportunity to try new things for myself early on” were made during the investigation.

 It seems that the relational element of organizational life far outweighs the provision of formal strategies and practices that support working women.